 What Is Hyperhidrosis?

-Hyperhidrosis, or excessive sweating, is a common syndrome that produces a lot of discontents.
+Hyperhidrosis, or excessive sweating, is a common syndrome that produces a lot of discontent.
 In this situation, people suffer from excessive sweating of the underarms, palms, and soles of the feet.
 Underarm sweating problem is likely to start in late teenage years, whereas palm and sole sweating often begins earlier around 13 years of age.
 If this problem remains untreated, then it might continue throughout life.

 Sweating can be very distressing, as it stains clothes, and complicates business and social interactions.
 Severe cases can have serious implications as well, making it hard for people who suffer from it to hold a pen, grip a car steering wheel, or shake hands.